aequchain/aequchain.github.io/FUN.md

 - **Scalable replicability** providing template for global adoption
 - **Cultural transformation** as both means and end

-The Complex exists not in dreams but in possibility—every element described uses current or near-current technology, follows established principles of sustainable design, and operates within the economic framework already specified by **æ**.
-It awaits only will, resources, and collective commitment to manifest.
+The Complex exists not of dreams rather of possibility—every element described uses current or near-current technology, follows established principles of sustainable design, operates within the economic framework already specified of **æ**.
+It awaits only will, resources, manifesting of collective commitment to manifest.